joshbrew/threeshaderhelper/README.md

 `this.updateAllMaterialUniforms()`
 Updates all the uniforms for all materials in the scene simultaneously, ensuring consistency across multiple shaders.

-`this.setShaderFromText(matidx, fragmentShaderText, vertexShaderText, name, author)` Sets a shader from provided text for both fragment and vertex shaders, and applies it to the specified material index.

 `this.swapShader(matidx, onchange)`
 Swaps the shader for the specified material index and applies any additional changes using the provided callback.

-`this.setShader(matidx, name, vertexShader, fragmentShader, uniformNames, author)` Configures a shader for the specified material index, using the provided shader text, name, and author.

 `this.setChannelTexture(channelNum, imageOrVideo, material)`
 Sets a texture or video as the input for a specific channel in the shader, updating the corresponding uniform values.